stomee/Terrain/README.md

-# ExampleExtension
+# Terrain
-An example extension for Minestom based off of Sabre/kotlin libs.
+Attempt to replicate latest version terrain generation.
+Don't worry, it's not the main focus, and it does not have to be perfect.

 ## Installation

-Download the jar from [Releases](https://github.com/Project-Cepi/ExampleExtension/releases) OR compile it yourself.
+Download the jar from [Releases](https://github.com/stomee/Terrain/releases) OR compile it yourself.
 Instructions to do so are in Compile header

 Drop it into the `/extensions` folder.